vishalpalaniappan/semantic-world-engine/README.md

 # Semantic World Engine (SWE)
 This repository provides a Semantic World Engine (SWE) capable of executing fully specified, closed semantic worlds, referred to as designs.

 > [!IMPORTANT]
+> I made this repo public again after arriving at the same conclusion later.
+When I made this repo private after adding the note below, it was because I was still trying to understand the relationship between the semantics and the mechanics.
+Looking back, I had actually arrived at the right answer but I didn't trust it because I still hadn't reached complete clarity in my mind.
+In the end, I resolved this confusion by understanding that within the context of the semantics, the transformation is meaning being constructed.
+It is not a black box, it is the canonical construction of meaning in this world.
+The mechanics are just one possible realization of that meaning, the semantic model is the definition of its correctness.
+I decided to just leave it as it is without changing anything.

+> [!IMPORTANT]
 > I was initially going to delete this repo but then I decided to leave it because this exercise reinforced some ideas in my brain.
 In trying to build the semantic world engine, I specified the semantics and then I built the state machine.
 Then I tried to actually realize  the state transformations and I found myself back at the implementation.
 Then I realized, a semantic world engine is what a program is and I had just gone in a full circle.
 Except here I made it more explicit the implementation realizes the meaning of the semantic world and I personally found it interesting.
 There are some interesting tangential ideas I got from this that I would be interested in exploring but anyway, I am just going to leave this as it is.